Punvireakroth/Web-Development-Progress/More_CSS/README.md

 it can take 1 to 1000

 but it commly take from 100.
 400 is the default font weight 700 is the bold font weight.

+## Text Transformation

+With text transform, you can format the text to uppercase or lower case without touching the text in HTML file.

+## Text Layout

+We can set text layout such as

+**line height**: How much space we wanna give between each line.

+**word spacing**: How much space between words

+**letter-spacing:** How much space between each letter

+**text-align**: How we wanna display the text ( left center or right or justify)